 Because drone flights cover an entire scene at once, data points are rarely missed as they might be in a typical “walk-around” investigation.
 Having an aerial perspective makes a big difference and in addition, ConnexiCore can generate real-time live video feeds to an interoperable command and control center to triage other video feeds for incident.
 This concept of real-time viewing eliminates the need to upload and process drone imagery, allowing authorities faster access to data, resulting in quicker decision-making in the field.

 Investigating a collision requires a fine balance between two competing demands – the requirement for collecting thorough, lasting, aerial evidence and the need to open roads as quickly as possible.
 ConnexiCore provides a full range of aerial mapping and automated point cloud solutions that enable first responders and investigation teams to map and clear a site up to four times faster than with traditional measures.

 Once the drone imagery is captured from the scene, it’s processed into high-resolution maps and 3D models for further inspection and analysis which can then be marked-up with notes, measurements, and annotations.
-The ability to take measurements in the software almost immediate is an invaluable tool to investigators.
+The ability to use tools like 3D eyes data and take measurements in the software almost immediately is an invaluable tool to investigators.
 It generates comparable results and because the drone captures the entire scene in 3D, investigators can permanently archive the digital reconstruction.
 It’s also easy to share maps and 3D models with collaborators back in the office via ConnexiCore’s secure cloud portal.
 It’s universally understood that boots on the ground will always be needed but a drone service partner is a very reliable and efficient backup to traditional evidentiary collection after an accident takes place.

 When cars crash, they get in the way of everyone else on the road.
 A long line of automobiles trails out behind the scene, its drivers waiting patiently for the normalcy to resume.